What/what not to eat

 Regularly consuming foods that support diverse microorganisms can be simple (and tasty).
 Pre- and probiotic foods are becoming more widely available in supermarkets.

-Prebiotics are indigestible food components (dietary fiber) that support the growth of beneficial gut microbiota in the colon.
+Prebiotics are dietary fiber that support the growth of beneficial bacteria in the colon.
 Foods containing prebiotics include vegetables in the allium family (onions, garlic, leeks), artichokes, soybeans, asparagus, whole-wheat foods, apple cider vinegar, dandelion greens, and chia seeds.

 Probiotics are beneficial live microorganisms that colonize the intestines.
-They have been linked to a number of health benefits, including immunity and gut health.
-Fermented foods rich in probiotics include: sauerkraut, miso, kombucha, kimchi, pickled vegetables, tempeh, and cultured dairy foods (yogurt, aged cheeses, kefir) that contain live cultures such as bifidobacteria and lactobacilli.
+They have been linked to several health benefits, including enhanced immunity and gut health.
+Fermented foods rich in probiotics include sauerkraut, miso, kombucha, kimchi, pickled vegetables, tempeh, and cultured dairy foods (yogurt, aged cheeses, kefir) that contain live cultures such as bifidobacteria and lactobacilli.